nassar/qted/README.md

     Category | MessageID          | MessageName
     INVITE   | MS_03uJDRmpiNDfAfX | Followup Invitation

-### Sending survey invitations
+### Scheduling survey invitations

-To send survey invitations to all newly created panels:
+To schedule survey invitations to be sent to all newly created panels:

     $ qted send --all